arafatm/arafatm.github.io/_articles/agile/slack.md

 ## 12 The Second Law of Bad Management

-First Law of Bad Management If something isn’t working, do more of it.
+> First Law of Bad Management: If something isn’t working, do more of it.

-Second Law of Bad Management Put yourself in as your own utility infielder.
+> Second Law of Bad Management: Put yourself in as your own utility infielder.

 I have known managers who took on as many as three full jobs reporting to their own management position.